patchlevel/event-sourcing/docs/pages/subscription.md

     }
 }
 ```

+##### Custom Resolvers

+You can provide your own argument resolvers by implementing the `ArgumentResolver` interface.
+This can be useful for providing direct access to custom headers or other data.

 ### Setup and Teardown

 Subscribers can have one `setup` and `teardown` method that is executed when the subscription is created or deleted.